|MEETING PLACE:||Red Lion Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 |Portland, OR||341 miles (6½ hours)|

 |Glacier National Park||388 miles (7-8 hours)|

-Lewiston is served by Delta and Alaska Air with flights connecting through Boise, Seattle, Salt Lake City and Portland.
+Lewiston is served by Delta and Alaska Airlines with flights connecting through Boise, Seattle, and Salt Lake City.

 You can also fly into Spokane, Washington, then rent a car or take a bus to Lewiston.
-Spokane is served by Southwest, Alaska, United, Frontier, US Airways and Delta Airlines and is approximately a two-hour drive (100 miles) from Lewiston.
+Spokane is served by Southwest, Alaska, United, Frontier, Delta, and US Airways and is approximately a two-hour drive (106 miles) from Lewiston.
 See ‘By Bus’ for more information.

 Limited bus service is available between Spokane and Lewiston on Northwestern Trailways bus lines: 800-366-3830, www.northwesterntrailways.com.
 The cost is $42 one-way or $80 round trip, between the Spokane airport and Lewiston.

 On the final day of your river adventure, you will be returned to the Red Lion Hotel.
 Weather permitting, you should arrive in time to make connecting flights that depart after 6:00 PM, but we highly recommend you overnight in Lewiston.